 (29% X tuition/room/board added to any non-refundable fees)

-If you withdraw prior to the College's receipt of your aid (loan check from bank; scholarship check from donor; grant funds from state agencies; etc.), you may have to forfeit those funds if they cannot be approved for late or post-withdrawal disbursement.
-You may also forfeit government funds that are not allowed to be pro-rated or whose eligibility has a precondition tied to another grant or full-time status.
+If a student withdraws prior to the College's receipt of the student's aid (loan check from bank; scholarship check from donor; grant funds from state agencies; etc.), the student may have to forfeit those funds if the funds cannot be approved for late or post-withdrawal disbursement.
+The student may also forfeit government funds that are not allowed to be pro-rated or whose eligibility has a precondition tied to another grant or full-time status.

 The treatment of Title IV funds is governed by the Higher Education Amendments of 1998, Section 484B 34 CFR 668.22 (Return of Federal Funds).
-The Law requires that we determine the amount of aid you earned based upon the length of time you are enrolled during a payment period (semester).
-If you complete 60% or less of the semester, the percentage of the period completed is the percentage of aid earned.
+The Law requires that the college determines the amount of aid a student earned based upon the length of time the student is enrolled during a payment period (semester).
+If a student completes 60% or less of the semester, the percentage of the period completed is the percentage of aid earned.
 Refer to the pro-ration calculation as an example.
-If you complete at least one day beyond the first 60% of the semester, you will have earned 100% of the aid disbursed.
+If a student completes at least one day beyond the first 60% of the semester, the student will have earned 100% of the aid disbursed.
 Eligibility for late disbursements will be considered on a case-by-case basis.
 Exceptions are "unofficial withdrawals" as described on the previous page.
 (Work earnings are excluded from these calculations.
-You will be paid for actual hours worked.)
+The student will be paid for actual hours worked.)

-Software provided by the Department of Education is used to determine your "earned" versus "unearned" Federal aid.
-Any unearned Federal aid will be returned first to an Unsubsidized Direct Student Loan, Subsidized Student Direct Loan, Perkins, PLUS, Pell Grant, FSEOG then all other Title IV programs - in that order.
+Software provided by the Department of Education is used to determine your "earned" versus "unearned" federal aid.
+Any unearned Federal aid will be returned first to an Unsubsidized Direct Student Loan, Subsidized Direct Student Loan, Perkins, PLUS for parents of students, Pell Grant, FSEOG then all other Title IV programs - in that order.
 A copy of this worksheet is available upon request.